Skip navigation

 Causes

-In most people with isolated Duane retraction syndrome, the cause of the condition is unknown.
-However, researchers have identified mutations in one gene, CHN1, that cause the disorder in a small number of families.
-The CHN1 gene provides instructions for making a protein that is involved in the early development of the nervous system.
-Specifically, the protein appears to be critical for the formation of nerves that control several of the muscles surrounding the eyes (extraocular muscles).
-Mutations in the CHN1 gene disrupt the normal development of these nerves and the extraocular muscles needed for side-to-side eye movement.
-Abnormal function of these muscles leads to restricted eye movement and related problems with vision.
+The CHN1 gene provides instructions for making a protein called N-chimaerin.
+This protein is involved in the early development of the nervous system.
+Specifically, the protein appears to be critical for the formation of nerves that send movement signals to several of the muscles surrounding the eyes (extraocular muscles).
+Variants in the CHN1 gene disrupt the normal development of these nerves so they cannot effectively control the extraocular muscles.
+Impaired function of these muscles leads to restricted eye movement and related problems with vision.

 Inheritance